-To allow cadets to participate in any Fieldcraft training, all staff are required to carry out further specialist training to ensure that the cadets and staff are familiar with all the skills required and to ensure compliance is met in line with the ACO policies and guidance.
+To allow cadets to participate in any fieldcraft training, all staff are required to carry out further specialist training to ensure that the cadets and staff are familiar with all the skills required and to ensure compliance is met in line with RAFAC policies and guidance.

 Staff cadets can now undertake a Fieldcraft Instructors Course which must be signed off by the Wing Fieldcraft Officer.
 This course is open to staff cadets who have shown strong knowledge of the fieldcraft syllabus and safe system of training.

 As a Qualified Fieldcraft Instructor you can undertake the teaching of the basic fieldcraft syllabus.

 The Fieldcraft Instructors Course can also be undertaken on the Junior Leaders Course, as part of its syllabus.